transdigiware/blockchain/howto/ibp-console.md

 - **Unified operation**.
 The {{site.data.keyword.blockchainfull_notm}} Platform console allows you to deploy and manage all of your organizations and nodes in **one console**.
 You can also add or remove members from a blockchain consortium, create and join channels, and install and instantiate smart contracts from your console.
 - **Dynamic signature collection** that allows better control over collaborative governance over channel configurations.
 - **Manage access** of the users who can administer or monitor your nodes.
-- **Interact directly with your pods** using <blockchain-sw-w213>your Kubernetes service</blockchain-sw-w213>the Kubernetes dashboard.
+- **Interact directly with your pods** using the Kubernetes dashboard.
 - **Direct access to the logs** of your nodes from your {{site.data.keyword.IBM_notm}} Kubernetes service.
 Use the {{site.data.keyword.la_full_notm}} or any supported third-party service to extract and analyze your logs.
 - **Kubernetes service integration.** Leverage services such as LogDNA for logging and Prometheus and Sysdig for monitoring.
 Leverage the built-in {{site.data.keyword.cloud_notm}} services, such as {{site.data.keyword.cloud_notm}} Kubernetes Service and OpenShift dashboards, {{site.data.keyword.la_full_notm}}, and {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).